Frequently Asked Questions

 You will receive an email with a tracking number once your box has been shipped.

-SPB Bootcamp’s Summer 2017 Cohort is restricted to just 10 Groups.
-Purchase must be made by June 26 and boxes ship on July 3.
+SPB Bootcamp’s Fall 2017 Cohort is underway right now.
+The next Cohort begins in January 2018.
+Be sure to join our mailing list for updates.
 SPB Bootcamp Team Leaders will receive a single box with content for the full series for all participants.
 Team Leaders will receive an email with a tracking number once the box has been shipped.

 ADDITIONAL ONE-OFF ITEMS (Overstock Content & Ultimate Ally Glossary)